jescrich/libraries/docs/workflow/quickstart.md

 ```

-Ensure to register these action classes as providers in your module:
+Ensure to register these action classes as providers in your module:

 ```typescript
 // app.module.ts